berkeley-scf/berkeley-scf.github.io/software/ssh.md

 remotehost**'. **putty** uses a graphical user interface to set the username and remotehost.

-We have a <a href="/node/3475" data-entity-substitution="canonical"
-data-entity-type="node"
-data-entity-uuid="93dded50-6694-4f9d-bd99-79786cac0fd9">variety of
-servers</a> that you can login to, one of which is called *arwen.berkeley.edu*.
+We have a [variety of servers](/servers/login-servers) that you can login to, one of which is called `arwen.berkeley.edu`.
 Here's an example command-line login to arwen:

     me@my-laptop$ ssh myusername@arwen.berkeley.edu
     The authenticity of host 'arwen.berkeley.edu (128.32.135.115)' can't be established.